iPhone Motherboard Repair

 No Power / Dead iPhone - Most iPhone logic boards problems will manifest in the most simple way, a phone that does not work.

-iPhone Boot Loop - This refers to when an iPhone will not fully turn on, instead only showing a repeating apple logo. iPhone X, iPhone XS (Max), and iPhone 11 (Pro Max), are especially vulnerable to apple logo boot looping because of their stacked motherboard design.
+iPhone Boot Loop - This refers to when an iPhone will not fully turn on, instead only showing a repeating apple logo.
+All new iPhones, from iPhone X to iPhone 15 Pro Max, are especially vulnerable to apple logo boot looping because of their stacked motherboard design.

 Audio IC / No Sound / iPhone Sound Not Working - The iPhone 7 Audio IC was a wide spread problem causing many people to suffer from audio issues.
 It affected a great number of iPhone 7, however, it can also be seen in other models.

 Touchscreen Not Working / No Touch - Your phone will turn on but the touch function will not register anything.
 This is most common in the iPhone X and iPhone XS.
 It was also seen widely in the iPhone 6 Plus as a signature problem.

 No Service / No Signal - All iPhone Logic Board models have suffered from no service problems manifesting from a very complicated baseband circuit.
 It is a huge and complicated circuit with many components that can fail in a variety of ways.